erikvorhes/dotcom/src/content/is.md

 The site colors are inspired by the [Towneley manuscript](https://hdl.huntington.org/digital/collection/p15150coll7/id/52988/).

-Everything is powered by web standards, [Markdown](https://daringfireball.net/projects/markdown/), [Nunjucks](https://mozilla.github.io/nunjucks/), and [Eleventy](https://www.11ty.dev/).
+Everything is powered by web standards, along with [Markdown](https://daringfireball.net/projects/markdown/), [Nunjucks](https://mozilla.github.io/nunjucks/), and [Eleventy](https://www.11ty.dev/).
 I didn't use any LLMs while assembling any part of this site.
 You're welcome to quote, contend with, or remix anything on here, but I'd appreciate a citation.

 If you find an issue, feel free to [submit an issue or make a pull request](https://github.com/erikvorhes/dotcom).